volkamerlab/DL_in_VS_review/README.md

 #### Content

-This repository was set-up to provide
+This repository provides
-   * the code to produce all the parts of the overview figures that were be generated programmatically
+   * the code to produce all subfigures (generated programmatically), as well as
-   * as well as the review figures.
+   * the final figures in the review.

 The folder *image_generation* holds the following information:
    * ligand_encoding: scripts to produce ligand encoding examples
    * complex_encoding: scripts to produce complex encoding examples
    * review_images: composed review figures

-Check out more of our work at [volkamerlab](https://volkamerlab.org/).
+Check out more of our work at [Volkamer Lab](https://volkamerlab.org/).

 #### Conda installation